 8 Million and Counting

-According to the United Nations, over the past sixty years and in a period of stable, democratic governments, abuses and violence associated with Colombia’s internal armed conflict have driven more than eight million Colombians from their homes, generating the world’s largest population of internally displaced persons (IDPs).
-More than in Syria, Iraq or any other war zone.
+According to the United Nations, over the past sixty years and in a period of stable, democratic governments, abuses and violence associated with Colombia’s internal armed conflict have driven more than eight million Colombians from their homes, generating one of the world’s largest population of internally displaced persons (IDPs).
 Mostly fleeing from rural to urban areas, Colombian IDPs are estimated to represent nearly 15 percent of the entire population and to have left behind 8 million hectares of land —14% of Colombia’s territory and roughly the area of Portugal— much of which multinational corporations and armed groups have grabbed and continue to hold in a bloody dispute for political control, economic power, and land ownership.
 Dispossessed from their land and livelihoods, many Colombian IDPs "will remain in the poverty trap for several generations", affirms economist Ana María Ibáñez.

 Doctors Without Borders (MSF) have labelled the problem of Colombian IDPs as one of the world's forgotten crises.
 It highlights that a disproportionate number of IDPs are either Afro-Colombians or indigenous people and nearly half of displaced families are headed by women, who assume social and economic responsibility for their families due to a combination of factors, including the assassination of their husbands; family ruptures caused by the tensions of uprooting; the burden of an anonymous life in urban areas; and new labor dynamics in the cities that destroy the traditional rural gender division of labor.
 Uprooting affects traditionally isolated peasant women more harshly than men.
 "The rupture of their intimate bonds with close kin and neighbors, their lack of social and geographical mobility before displacement, and the threat of family disintegration all constitute significant obstacles to the reconstruction of women’s life projects in a new, urban environment", says Donny Meertens of The International Center for Transitional Justice (ICTJ).